What Are Adverbial Clauses?

 Adverbial Clauses: Characteristics

-Let's look at four main characteristics of adverbial clauses:
+Let's discuss the four main characteristics of adverbial clauses:

 - Adverbial clauses are adjuncts.
-(We can remove them without the sentence being grammatically wrong.)
+(We can remove them without affecting grammaticality of the sentence)

 - Adverbial clauses are dependent clauses.
 (They cannot form a meaningful sentence on their own.)